Assesment-retail-website/assesment-task-retail-website/Assesment-retail-website/README.md

 mvn clean install
 ```

-This should install all packages, run all unit tests
+This will install all packages, run all unit tests

 ## Starting